asayed82/aiapps/talk-to-data/chat/README.md

-# Frontend - Chat App
+# Frontend - Chatbot App

 Before building the chat app, a pre-requesite is to process your documents as described in `talk-to-data/process`.